mentalisttraceur/errnoname/README.md

 The best way to help this library is making sure that we have the best coverage of `errno` names possible:

-* Check if the `gather-errno-names.sh` script has the most complete and up-to-date sources of information for `errno` names - maybe you know of a better way to get the latest ones for some system.
+* Check if the `for-maintainers/gather-errno-names.sh`
+  script has the most complete and up-to-date sources of information for `errno` names - maybe you know a better way to get the latest ones for some system, and maybe we are missing a source we should include.

-* Check if the errno list file is missing any of the `errno` names that exist on the systems you use.
+* Check if the `for-maintainers/errno-list.txt` file
+  is missing any `errno` names that you know about.

-* Check if all `errno` names that might be equivalent on some systems are handled in the generate script.
+* Check if the `for-maintainers/generate-c.sh` script
+  file handles all `errno` names that alias the same errno value on any system.

 You can also help by sharing your use-cases, what features you want, and design suggestions - the `errnoname`